• White

 Residing in the underworld, Hades spends his life in a burial mound-like palace, sheltered from the sunlight, which he hates.
 Whoever dares to cross the great door that gives access to his kingdom is destined not to leave forevermore; he guards you in addition to the souls of the dead, even every source of wealth present in the subsoil.

-He became lord of the underworld after defeating his father Cronus, along with his brothers Zeus and Poseidon.
+After defeating his father Cronus and his brothers Zeus and Poseidon, he became lord of the underworld.
 He kidnapped and married Persephone.
 The world of the dead is also called Hades.
 He was the master of the underworld.
 But over time he was identified with the underworld.

 Crossing the Styx, illustration by Gustave Doré, 1861.